laicasaane/UnityEditor-DarkMode/README.md

 Finally reopen Unity Editor.

-## How does it work?

-By enabling the mod, the folder `Plugins~` will be renamed to `Plugins` so that Unity Editor can recognize the `UnityEditorDarkMode.dll`.

-If the pakage exists within the `Library/PackageCache` folder, this kind of modification won't persist if it is updated, for example to a newer version.
-However, I don't expect frequent updates for this package.

 ## What if you don't want to add the DLL to your project?
 There are few options:
 - You could inject the DLL into the Unity Editor process yourself using your preferred approach.